privacyguides/privacyguides.org/docs/android/overview.en.md

 ## Android Permissions

 [Permissions on Android](https://developer.android.com/guide/topics/permissions/overview) grant you control over what apps are allowed to access.
 Google regularly makes [improvements](https://developer.android.com/about/versions/11/privacy/permissions) on the permission system in each successive version.
 All apps you install are strictly [sandboxed](https://source.android.com/security/app-sandbox), therefore, there is no need to install any antivirus apps.
-The savings you make from not purchasing or subscribing to security apps is better spent on paying for a supported device in the future.
+A smartphone with the latest version of Android will always be more secure than an old smartphone with an antivirus that you have paid for.
+It's better not to pay for antivirus software and to save money to buy a new smartphone such as a Google Pixel.

 Should you want to run an app that you're unsure about, consider using a user or work profile.